sandstreamdev/eoc/README.md

 - MongoDB

-All of the used libraries and packages you can find in the package.json file.

 ## Installation

 Please remember first to create .env file in the root directory of the project and add necessary .env keys that you can find in the .env-example file.